Hong Kong at the 2022 Asian Games

 Hong Kong, China competed at the 2022 Asian Games in Hangzhou, Zhejiang, China, from 23 September 2023 to 8 October 2023.
 Earlier the event was scheduled to held in September 2022 but due to COVID-19 pandemic cases rising in China the event was postponed and rescheduled to September–October 2023.

+Preparations for the Hong Kong delegation were overseen by Commissioner for Sports Yang Deqiang.

 Medalists

 The following Hong Kong competitors won medals at the Games.